IB Geography: A Complete Guide (2025)

 From a university admissions viewpoint, a good score would be one that meets or exceeds the entry requirements for your chosen course.
 For example, the University of Oxford generally requires a score of 6 or 7 in Geography HL for its Geography course.

-Lastly, from a personal standpoint, a good score could be one that reflects your best effort and the mastery of the subject's key concepts.
-It's also important to remember that the IB, with its emphasis on critical thinking and real-world application of knowledge, values the learning process just as much as the final grade.
+From a personal standpoint, a good score is one that reflects your best effort and mastery of key geographical concepts.
+It's also important to remember that the IB, with its emphasis on critical thinking and real-world application, values the learning process as much as the final grade.

 In any case, achieving a 'good' score typically involves a combination of consistent study, understanding the syllabus, and effective exam technique.